‘Host City Contract’gives IOC much leeway to cancel Olympics

 The modern Olympics have been canceled only three times, all during wartime.

-Acting as the No. 1 cheerleader, IOC President Thomas Bach told athletes on Tuesday to remained focused.

-“I would like to encourage all the athletes to continue their preparation for the Olympic Games Tokyo 2020 with great confidence and with full steam,” he said in Switzerland.

-Toshiro Muto, the CEO of the Tokyo Olympics, was expected later Wednesday to announce crowd restrictions for the torch relay, which opens officially in Japan on March 26 in Fukushima prefecture, located 250 kilometers (150 miles) northeast of Tokyo.
+On Wednesday, organizers postponed announcing any measure that might limit crowds for the torch relay, which begins on March 26 in Fukushima prefecture located 250 kilometers (150 miles) northeast of Tokyo.

+Organizing committee President Yoshiro Mori and CEO Toshiro Muto talked by a teleconference call with the IOC executive board.
+They said they did not talk about postponing or cancelling the Olympics.

+“There were no such talks at all,” Muto said, speaking Japanese to more than 100 reporters at the committee headquarters.

+The torch relay is promoted by Toyota and Coca-Cola, two key Olympic sponsors.
+The statement said organizers would consult with local governments “and partner companies” about the possibility of limiting the number of runners and fans as the torch moves around the country.

+Muto said organizers hoped to decide about a week before each leg of the torch relay — it runs for almost four months all over Japan — on the need for “restricting the entrance of spectators to the celebration venue or asking visitors along the route to cooperate to prevent the spread of infection.”

-Any change to the July 24 opening would have to be approved by international broadcasters.
+Any change to the July 24 opening date would have to be approved by international broadcasters.
 Tokyo is spending about $12.6 billion to organize the Olympics, although a national government audit says it’s twice that.

+“I don’t know, I am not God,” Mori replied when asked when a final decision would have to be made on the Olympics.

 The IOC gets 73% of its $5.7 billion income in a four-year Olympic cycle from selling broadcast rights.
 About half of that TV income is from American network NBC.

-NBC parent company Comcast said that because of insurance and the way contracts are written, NBC won’t suffer losses if the Olympics are canceled.
-But Comcast CEO Brian Roberts said the company would miss out on ad-driven profits, which was $250 million for the 2016 Rio Olympics.
-He did not address the possibility of postponement of the games during his remarks at an investment conference Tuesday.
+NBC parent company Comcast said that because of insurance and the way contracts are written, the network won’t suffer losses if the Olympics are canceled.
+But Comcast CEO Brian Roberts said the company would miss out on ad-driven profit, which was $250 million for the 2016 Rio Olympics.

 The IOC says it’s relying heavily on the World Health Organization for advice.